Constitution

 Section II: Authority

-Subsection A: All Association Members have the right and responsibility to vote in all general and dorm elections as outlined in Article VIII and Article VII, Section I.
+Subsection A: All SGA members have the right and responsibility to vote in all general and dorm elections as outlined in Article VIII and Article VII, Section I.

-Subsection B: All Association Members have the right and responsibility to attend Plenary.
+Subsection B: All SGA members have the right and responsibility to attend Plenary.

 Subsection C: Plenary shall be held twice during each academic year (once each semester) in accordance with Article VI, Section X. Plenary quorum shall be one-third of the undergraduate student body.
 At Plenary, a simple majority of those present is required to pass all proposals, amendments to the Constitution, and resolutions.

-Subsection D: All Association members have the right to submit resolutions for Plenary.
+Subsection D: All SGA members have the right to submit resolutions for Plenary.

-Subsection E: Plenary Resolutions may include, but are not limited to, efforts to amend the Constitution, make recommendations to the Administration, ratify school policy, override decisions made in Representative Council and create or amend campus-wide policies in accordance with Article I, Section I, Subsection B.
+Subsection E: Plenary Resolutions may include, but are not limited to, efforts to amend the Constitution, recommendations to the Administration, ratification of school policy, overriding of decisions made in Representative Council and creation or amendment of campus-wide policies in accordance with Article I, Section I, Subsection B.

-Subsection F: In addition to Plenary, any proposed Amendment to the Constitution may be referred to the Association for a campus-wide vote.
-Each member of the Association shall be informed two times of the proposed Amendment.
-Proposed Amendments to the Constitution shall be adopted upon a two-thirds vote within two weeks of the first publication of said Amendment(s), provided a minimum of two-thirds of the Association votes.
+Subsection F: In addition to Plenary, any proposed amendment to the Constitution may be referred to SGA for a campus-wide vote.
+Each member of SGA shall be informed two times of the proposed amendment.
+This proposal and subsequent voting process may occur electronically.
+Proposed amendments to the Constitution shall be adopted upon a two-thirds vote of approval within two weeks of the first publication of said amendment(s), provided a minimum of two-thirds of SGA votes.

 Section I: Composition and Purpose